osu-mist/locations-api/readme.md

 }
 ```

+### GET /locations/combined

+Generates a file that can be used with ElasticSearch for bulk insert.

+### GET /locations/services

+Generates a file that can be used with ElasticSearch for bulk insert.

 ## Post to Elasticsearch

 Elasticsearch won't be aware of Geo location and date type if the index template is not posted.
 This is also required to allow frontend api to use query parameters like lat/lon, isOpen.